karthik-d/ImageCLEFmedical-captioning-2023/README.md

 - The *conda* environment with all dependencies can be set up using [environment.yml](./environment.yml).
 - All relevant code, scripts, and python notebooks are contained in [scripts](./scripts).
 - Resources for tasks A and B are prefixed with **A** and **B**, respectively.
-- Simply run the scripts for each task serially; The order is indicated as filename prefix.
+- Simply run the scripts for each task serially; the order is indicated as filename prefixes.